uadmin/uadmin-docs/dapi/log_functions.rst

 ------------------
 `Back To Top`_

-APILogAdder is an interface that contains the method APILogAdd with the type of func(\*http.Request) bool.
-If the value is true, the system will track the user action in the logs as Added when he use the dAPI add method.
+APILogAdder is an interface for models to control logging their add function in dAPI.

 Type: